Praneel7015/n8n-discord-github-blog-buddy/README.md

 # Discord → GitHub Blog Buddy (n8n workflow)

 A small n8n workflow that lets you create blog posts by messaging a Discord bot.
-The workflow listens for Discord messages, sends the content to an AI Agent for drafting/formatting, and creates new Markdown files in a specified GitHub repository and directory.
+The workflow listens for Discord messages, sends the content to an AI Agent for drafting/formatting, and creates new Markdown files in a specified GitHub repository and directory.[https://creators.n8n.io/workflows/7950](https://creators.n8n.io/workflows/7950)

 ![Workflow preview](https://n8niostorageaccount.blob.core.windows.net/n8nio-strapi-blobs-prod/assets/flow_b36b3d8336.png)
-*(Add your exported workflow image here — recommended for clarity)*

 > ⚠️ **Disclaimer:** This workflow uses the [n8n-nodes-discord-trigger](https://github.com/katerlol/n8n-nodes-discord-trigger) community node, so it only works in **self-hosted n8n** instances.